9206 Airport Property Specialist I

 Possession of a baccalaureate degree from an accredited college or university.

-Two (2) years of experience in the management and leasing of commercial properties, aviation industry tenants, air passenger support services, airline operations, or air cargo operations.
+Two (2) years of experience in the areas appropriate to the assigned position.
+These areas may include but are not limited to: market research; evaluation of economic feasibility of leases; the management and leasing of: commercial properties, retail properties, passenger services and advertising, airport/aviation industry tenants, air passenger support services, airline operations, or air cargo operations.

 Note: Residential property management experience is not qualifying.